Jude-X/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+This Project and README file was created on the 16th of June 2020.

 ### Project Title
 US bikeshare Project